lukefleed/compressed-intvec/README.md

 [![downloads](https://img.shields.io/crates/d/compressed-intvec)](https://crates.io/crates/compressed-intvec)
 ![license](https://img.shields.io/crates/l/compressed-intvec)

-A high-performance Rust library for compressed integer vectors with fast random access.

-`compressed-intvec` provides space-efficient, in-memory representations for vectors of `u64` and `i64` integers.
+A Rust library that provides space-efficient, in-memory representations for vectors of `u64` and `i64` integers.
 It leverages a variety of instantaneous codes from the [dsi-bitstream] library, offering a flexible trade-off between compression ratio and random access speed.

 ## Features